cobalthq/step_by_step/README.md

 StepByStep::Rollout.activate(:comments)
 ```

 Now everyone can see the comments feature.
-This is theoretically the same as activating a percentage with value 100.
+This is theoretically the same as activating a percentage with value 100 or defining a group with a block that always returns true.

+Activating a feature for everyone is common after you have determined that your rollout phase was successful.

 ### Deactivating features